 The reincarnated creature recalls its former life and experiences.
 It retains the capabilities it had in its original form, except it exchanges its original species for the new one and changes its traits accordingly.

-As an action, you can speak to the spirit of a dead creature allowing it to answer the questions you pose.
-Choose a corpse you can see within 9 meters or an area where the creature died.
+As two actions, you can speak to the spirit of a dead creature allowing it to answer the questions you pose.
+Choose a corpse you can see within 5 meters or an area where the creature died.
 The spell fails if the spirit’s body was made undead or if the spirit was the target of this spell within the last 10 days.

 Until the spell ends, you can ask the spirit up to five questions.
 The spirit knows only what it knew in life, including the languages it knew.
 Answers are usually brief, cryptic, or repetitive, and the spirit is under no compulsion to offer a truthful answer if you are hostile to it or it recognizes you as an enemy.
 This spell doesn’t return the creature’s soul to its body, only its animating spirit.
 Thus, the spirit can’t learn new information, doesn’t comprehend anything that has happened since it died, and can’t speculate about future events.

-As an action, you, along with everything you’re wearing and carrying, become spectral for the duration.
+As two actions, you, along with everything you’re wearing and carrying, become spectral for the duration.
 The spell ends if you drop to 0 health.

 While in this form, the following rules apply: